pvcnt/accio/docs/_docs/vagrant.md

 ---
-title: Local environment with Vagrant
+title: Local cluster with Vagrant
 order: 40
 ---

-This page will get you started with a local Accio environment running inside a virtual machine.
+This page will get you started with a local Accio cluster running inside a virtual machine.
 After following these instructions, you will be able to quickly test your first commands.
 It has the advantage of being cross-platform, as everything happens inside a virtual machine.
 While this setup is great to quickly test main Accio features, it is not intended for production usage.